Based on an interview with Joanne Sandler by Natasha Harris-Harb and Aayushi Aggarwal

 5. Power balance and resources have to shift

 “One of the things that has been a shock to me is the inability of the multilateral system to respond.
 Borders have limited value now.
 The absence of a coordinated multilateral response from countries has been a shock, even after all this time.
 We need leaders to step up and work collectively.
 We see women heads-of-state doing a better job, in many cases than their male counterparts.
 The inability of multilateral systems to demand a globally coordinated response – especially in the face of the populism and nationalism of countries like the U.S. and Russia — is frightening.
 Feminist organizing is a counterweight to that- feminists are organizing transnationally.
 Resilience, creativity, innovation and togetherness are always important.
 This is the moment where people who know how to do their best with less will shine.
 And feminists do this.
 Power and resources have to shift.
 There are lots of conversations about how this is a moment of shift, people will understand how important care is, there will be this snap of why aren’t we paying health care workers a living wage?
 Is this going to be a shift?
 This should be the moment where it is crystal clear why care work is work and deserves to be supported.

 Joanne Sandler is a senior associate of Gender at Work, is an independent consultant focused on women’s human rights and organizational change strategies.
 Joanne has worked with international organizations, private foundations, academic institutions and women’s organizations and networks for the past 30 years.

-Natasha Harris-Harb is UNGEI’s youth engagement adviser and Aayushi Aggarwal is the communications manager at Gender at Work.
+Natasha Harris-Harb is UNGEI’s youth engagement adviser and Aayushi Aggarwal is a Gender at Work Associate.